polyverse-appsec/vs-boost/README.md

 ## Quick Start

 ### Prerequisites
-1. **Setup your Boost License** by contacting [Polyverse](https://polyverse.com/pages/boost-visual-studio) to get a free trial license key, or purchase a license key directly from the [Polyverse Store](https://polyverse.com/pages/boost-buy-visual-studio).

-2. **Setup a [GitHub.com[(https://GitHub.com) account** - to link your Polyverse license to your email address.
+**Setup a [GitHub.com](https://GitHub.com) account** - to link your auto-generated Polyverse Trial license to your email address.

+NOTE: Even if your GitHub email account is marked _Private_, you can still use it to link your license to your email address.

+Polyverse Boost does not share your email with any 3rd party.
+Your email is only used to link your email to your billing account.

+** Trial License and Usage Billing ** - Polyverse Boost is a paid subscription service.

+Your Auto-generated Polyverse Trial license is valid for a limited amount of trial usage.

+Once your trial license expires, you will need to update your Polyverse Boost account with a credit card to continue using Boost.

+Billing and Usage rates are available on your Polyverse Boost account page - accessible via the Extension Status bar.

 ### Installation
 1. **Install the Boost Modernization extension** from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Polyverse.polyverse-boost).
 NOTE: A restart of Visual Studio Code may be required.